hazribo/Battleships/README.md

 ## Simple Game Loop

 Run the components.py file.
 This starts a game with just one board that the player attacks.
 Valid inputs are "(x, y) or "x, y".
+You are unable to input duplicate coordinates, and will be told to re-input if done so.

+You can see your progress as a visualisation of the current board - showing "O" for missed shots and "X" for hits - is printed every round.

 **NOTE:** To edit the type of ship placement that the board uses, you can modify the value of the "MODE" constant on line 34 of game_engine.py.
 The options available for this are "simple", "random", or "custom".
 1. Simple placement: each ship is placed horizontally on each line from x values 0-4.